G Liner: Recent updates

 Last December 2009, G Liner announced the acquisition of Eastern Metropolitan Bus Corporation (EMBC).
 All city operation bus units and its franchise were taken over by the company due to the latter's focus on tourist chartered and shuttle service.

 They also acquired the franchise of Marikina Auto Line Transport Corporation (MALTC) and its units.

+In July 2018, the company started an honesty bus trial where there is no conductor to collect the passengers' fare.
+However the company ended this program in March 2019 after finding out that around 30% of the passengers did not pay their fare.

 Fleet

 G Liner has maintained and utilized Hino, Isuzu, Youyi, Ankai, Dongfeng and Wuzhoulong buses, as well as UD Nissan Diesel and Guilin Daewoo Buses, operated by MALTC and EMBC.